What are natural dyes and why are they important?

 Due to the handmade, one of a kind products we make, returns are by case by case basis unless an error was made on our end.
 Please reach out to us if you have any issues with your order.
 We will not accept any returns past 7 days of delivery confirmation.
 Buyers will be responsible for shipping costs.
 Sale items are final sale.
 Due to the perishability of seeds, they are not refundable.
 If your items were damaged in transit, photos of the package, damage, and any other applicable documentation will be required in order to file a claim with the post office.

-All items ordered within the US and Canada will be shipped via USPS First Class or Priority Mail.
+All items ordered within North America will be shipped via USPS First Class or Priority Mail.
 Please reach out if you'd like expedited shipping.
 You will receive confirmation with a tracking number once items are shipped.
 If you do not, please email us at email@example.com.
-At the moment, we only ship within the US and Canada, as we find it conflicting to focus on sourcing and creating locally made products to then ship abroad.
+We only ship within North America as we find it conflicting to focus on sourcing and creating locally made products to then ship abroad.